Cardamom Carrot Marmalade

 In a saucepan, combine the water, cardamom pods and juice + zest of the orange and lemon.
 Bring water to a boil and let simmer for about 15 minutes.
 Remove from heat and take out the cardamom pods with a spoon.

-Add in carrots, sugar and ground cardamom and simmer for about 30 minutes, constantly stirring.
+Add in carrots, sugar and ground cardamom and simmer for about 30-45 minutes, constantly stirring, until marmalade thickens.

 Pour into a clean jar.
 Store in the refrigerator.

-If the marmalade is too hard once it has set, just put it back in a saucepan with 1/4 to 1/2 cup water, warming until the marmalade loosens, then simmer until you get the consistency you want.
+If the marmalade is too hard once it has set, just put it back in a saucepan with a little water, warming until the marmalade loosens, then simmer until you get the consistency you want.
+If it’s too loose, you can also put it back on the stove to thicken it.

 The Importance of Kitchen Table Connections